DriveX-devs/OScar/README.md

 ```
 make compileAPU
 ```
 As in the previous case, a binary file named `OScar` will be generated.
-The executable can be then transferred to the device running OpenWrt and launched like described earlier.
+The executable can then be transferred to the device running OpenWrt and launched like described earlier.

-You can also make OScar run as a service, by creating two new files inside OpenWrt:
+You can also make OScar run as a service by creating two new files inside OpenWrt:
 - `/etc/init.d/OScar`, to create a new service
 - `/etc/config/OScar`, to configure the OScar service